Eisha021/plastic-waste-analysis/README.md

 # Plastic Waste Data Analysis & Visualization

 ## Overview
-This project analyzes global plastic waste generation and recycling rates using Python.
-It includes Pakistan as a case study and highlights the need for sustainable waste management and circular economy solutions.
+This project analyzes plastic waste generation and recycling rates across selected countries using Python.
+The analysis highlights global disparities in waste management and emphasizes the importance of sustainable and circular waste management practices.

 ## Tools Used
 - Python